-Running Jobs on Gordon with Parallel MATLAB
+Running Parallel MATLAB Jobs

 Important: Use of MATLAB on Gordon is limited to users from degree-granting educational institutions which are licensees of The MathWorks' Parallel Computing Toolbox (PCT).
+To use MATLAB on Gordon or Trestles, request to have your account added to the matlab UNIX group by sending an email, submitting an XSEDE Help Desk ticket or calling the consulting line at 1-866-336-2357.

-How to Use MATLAB with Gordon
+How to Use MATLAB on Gordon and Trestles

 Parallel MATLAB consists of two parts: the PCT and the MDCS.